WHAT TO SEE IN AKIHABARA? IS AKIHABARA WORTH A VISIT? WHAT IS AKIHABARA FAMOUS FOR?

 This period of crisis did not last very long, as Japan experienced an unprecedented economic boom until the end of the 20th century.

 The freedom enjoyed by Akihabara dealers formed the basis of an entrepreneurial environment.
 Gradually, smugglers gave way to electronics stores, some of which became nationally successful chains.

 During the 1980s, the sale of spare parts for household appliances continued to decline.
 Neighborhood merchants gradually turned to a new sector that was beginning to invade Japanese homes and offices: computers.

 A few years later, with the development of the Japanese video game industry, many shops started to specialize in this segment.

 This is how Akihabara acquired a special status for video game players in Tokyo.
 Arcade rooms have therefore been set up in the immediate vicinity of stores selling computers and video games.

 Even more recently, electronics and video game stores have made room for other kinds of shops selling cultural products derived from anime and J-Pop.

 These new signs have influenced the image of this district of Tokyo.
 Today, you will see anime and manga everywhere in Akihabara!

-WHAT TO DO IN AKIHABARA?
+BEST THINGS TO DO IN AKIHABARA?